 To Understand a Tree is a multi-disciplinary project that focuses on the dignity of a living tree, its network of eco-systemic relationships, and the ubiquity of the material of wood in design and daily life.
-The project is hosted by the Arts Afield program at the MacLeish Field Station of Smith College, a 260-acre forested research site in the Connecticut River Valley of western Massachusetts (land of the Pocumtuc, Nipmuc, and Abenaki people), where I am an Artist-in-Residence.
+The project is hosted by the Arts Afield program at the MacLeish Field Station of Smith College, a 260-acre research site in the Connecticut River Valley of western Massachusetts (land of the Pocumtuc, Nipmuc, and Abenaki people), where I am an artist-in-residence.

 The project connects material practice and object making to questions of forest ecology, climate change, and other-than-human relationships.
 My project and research collaborator, naturalist Kate Wellspring, and I have been working with an approximately 100-year old northern red oak tree and its immediate forest habitat since June 2019, observing, contemplating, and documenting the tree, the surrounding ecosystem, and other life forms at the site.
 Site-visits, presentations, and conversations with guest artists, ecologists, students, and many others have been an integral part of the project.
 Concurrently, I have been making sculptural and functional chairs from dead and downed trees, which were felled by storms or killed by invasive insects.
 I’m working in the traditional technique of “green woodworking,” which fosters intimate material knowledge through the use of simple hand tools and close engagement with the individual characteristics of each log.
 In the process, I work to center a biological understanding of the material as well as a structural one, contemplating and tracing the tree’s previous life history, as I shape its next phase as a chair.